zyr2288/zg-assembler/README.md

 * When the assembly file is opened, a `project-settings.json` file is created in project directory.

+* If you want to use core, use `npm run build-core` to build core source.

 ```json
 {
     "platform": "6502",            // Target Platform